 What we mean when we say...

-C&A is a buying and retailing organisation; we do not own our own factories.
+C&A is a buying and retailing organisation; we do not own any factories.
 It is important to understand what we mean when we use the following terms:

 We believe that being transparent helps to drive better practices across the industry.
-Transparency is important to our stakeholders and is becoming increasingly important to our customers.
-In this report, we strive to cover not only positive progress and detailed analyses of our supply chain, but also the challenges that we have faced along the way.
+In addition, transparency is important to our stakeholders and is becoming increasingly important to our customers.
+In this report, we strive to cover not only positive progress and detailed analyses of our supply chain, but also the challenges we have faced along the way.

-In this light we have been ranked 28 out of 198 brands, including 734 of their suppliers, who were assessed in the third annual Corporate Information Transparency Index (CITI).
+To this end, we have been ranked second out of 55 brands assessed in the fourth annual Corporate Information Transparency Index (CITI).

 C&A also placed in the number 4 spot among the most transparent brands in the 2019 Fashion Revolution Transparency Index, a review of 200 global fashion brands and retailers according to their level of disclosure about social and environmental policies, practices, and impact.
 We increased our overall score since the previous index and once again received high scores for our commitments, governance, gender equality, sustainable materials, and other disclosures.
 In addition, C&A Brazil was recognised in the number 1 spot for 2018 in that country’s Fashion Revolution Transparency Index, which analysed 20 fashion brands.
 C&A ranked #1 for policy, commitment, and governance, and scored high in other categories, such as traceability.